T-Troll/alienfx-tools/Doc/alienfx-gui.md

 `"Profiles"` tab control profile settings, like selecting default profile, per-profile monitoring control and automatic switch to this profile then the defined application run.

+Press "+" or "-" buttons to add or remove profile.
+New profile settings will be copied from currently selected profile.
+For clear light settings for selected profile press "Reset" button.
+"Copy active" button will copy all profile settings from the profile currently in action into system.
 You can double-click or press Enter on selected profile into the list to edit its name.

 Each profile can have settings and application for trigger it.
 The settings are:
 - "Effect mode" - Software effect mode for this profile: Monitoring, Ambient, Haptics, Off (The same as "Disable monitoring" before).
 - "Default profile" - Default profile is the one used if "Profile auto switch" enabled, but running applications doesn't fit any other profile.
 There is can be only one Default profile, and it can't be deleted.